Skip to content

 5 Remote Work Privacy Statistics

-80% of employers allow workers to perform tasks either entirely remotely or through hybrid frameworks.
+80% of employers allow workers to perform tasks remotely or through hybrid frameworks.
 (Deloitte)

-One of the biggest data privacy challenges for modern businesses is addressing remote work security.
+One of modern businesses' biggest data privacy challenges is addressing remote work security.
 With companies still reeling from the aftermath of COVID-19, addressing these issues will be crucial moving forward.
 53% of respondents said they allowed employees to perform hybrid work functions, while 27% allow workforces to work fully remotely altogether.

 In our view, many organizations face challenges in comprehending pertinent regulations and establishing effective governance structures for their policies.
 Struggling to align these structures with acceptable levels of risk, businesses grapple with compliance while working to safeguard sensitive information.

-Achieving a balance between regulatory requirements and risk management becomes a complex task that requires a clear understanding of data privacy laws and the implementation of tailored governance measures to protect data effectively.
+Achieving a balance between regulatory requirements and risk management becomes a complex task that requires a clear understanding of data privacy laws and implementing tailored governance measures to protect data effectively.

 With consumer trust at an all-time low, users are more diligent than ever in assessing a company’s ability to secure its information.
 In this way, data security isn’t just a business protection process, it’s a chief way to manage customer expectations.